A walk from Wapping to Canary Wharf

 A final point: as you may have already realised, the lower levels of Canada Square and Cabot Square contain scores of shops.
 All the high street brands are here – together with numerous restaurants, bars and coffee shops.
 So if you’re in no hurry to head back, then there’s plenty to entertain and interest.

-I am at present walking and researching both a walk around the Canary Wharf Estate (as it’s known), taking in all the key sites, and a separate walk around the Isle of Dogs.
-To be advised when these are available, please click here.
+Since creating the above page I have walked and researched a tour of the Canary Wharf Estate (as it’s known), taking in all the key sites, as part of a walk around the Isle of Dogs.
+To view this walk, please click here.